Exceptional algebroids and type IIA superstrings: Introduction

 \section{Introduction}

 Recently, in \cite{BHVW} a new class of geometric objects --- so called \emph{$G$-algebroids} --- was introduced in order to provide a common ground for several types of structures describing the symmetries and dynamics of string and M-theory.
 Taking $G$ to be the orthogonal group, one recovers the Courant algebroids \cite{LWX}, while the general linear group leads to Lie algebroids \cite{Pradines}.
-Taking $G$ corresponding to non-compact exceptional Lie groups (instead of $G$-algebroids we then talk simply about \emph{exceptional algebroids} or \emph{elgebroids}), one reproduces in particular the Leibniz algebroids from \cite{PW,Baraglia,CSCW}, used in the study of M-theory and type II string theory compactifications.
+Taking $G$ corresponding to non-compact exceptional Lie groups (instead of $G$-algebroids we then talk simply about \emph{exceptional algebroids} or \emph{elgebroids}), one reproduces in particular the Leibniz algebroids from \cite{PW,Baraglia,CSCW}, used in the study of M-theory and type II string theory compactifications.\footnote{More precisely, these algebroids are used in the study of the corresponding low-energy effective theories (supergravities).
+However, for simplicity (and in order to match the existing literature) we will simply stick to the terms M-theory/string theory instead.}

 The more detailed study of exceptional algebroids was the main focus of the works \cite{BHVW,BHVW2} --- the former focused on the M-theory setup, while the latter was devoted to the type IIB case.
-In both cases, a local classification results was proved, a method for constructing Leibniz parallelisable spaces \cite{LSCW} was provided, and a general notion of the Poisson--Lie U-duality was studied, extending the exceptional Drinfeld algebra construction of \cite{Sakatani,MT}.
+In both cases, a local classification result was proved, a method for constructing Leibniz parallelisable spaces \cite{LSCW} was provided, and a general notion of the Poisson--Lie U-duality was studied, extending the exceptional Drinfeld algebra construction of \cite{Sakatani,MT}.

 Although quite distinct as far as the technical details are concerned, the M-theory and type IIB cases nonetheless have one thing in common --- they both correspond to a certain ``minimal'' class of exceptional algebroids, called \emph{exact}.
 The purpose of the present text is to complete the ``triangle'' and provide a detailed derivation of the analogous results in the type IIA case.